 Pledged bank deposits represent deposits pledged to banks to secure banking facilities granted to the Group.
 Deposits have been pledged to secure short-term bank borrowings and undrawn facilities and are therefore classified as current assets.

-The pledged deposits carry fixed interest rate of 0.1% per annum (2021: 0.1% per annum) for the year ended 31 March 2022.
+As at 31 March 2023, the pledged deposits carry fixed interest rate ranging from 0.73% to 4.70% per annum (2022: 0.1% per annum).

 Bank balances and cash